APhillimore/typescript-boilerplate/README.md

 # Typedoc
-Create documentation using your comments and ts types.
+Create documentation using jsdoc comments and ts types.

 # Eslint